 Thrown into a lake to drown, Blaise stood on the surface and invited his persecutors to walk out and prove the power of their gods; they drowned.
 When he returned to land, he was martyred by being beaten, his flesh torn with wool combs (which led to his association with and patronage of those involved in the wool trade), and then beheading.

 St. Blaise has been extremely popular for centuries in both the Eastern and Western Churches and many cures were attributed to him.
 In 1222 the Council of Oxford prohibited servile labour in England on his feast.
-He is one of the Fourteen Holy Helpers.
-He is invoked for all throat afflictions, and on his feast two candles are blessed with a prayer that God will free from all such afflictions and every ill all those who receive this blessing.
+He is one of the Fourteen Holy Helpers, and he is invoked especially for afflictions of the throat.

 — Excerpted from The Church's Year of Grace, Pius Parsch